-answer was not responded to by DC Water's representatives.
+asked regarding DC Water's maintenance of the water meter; answer was not responded to by DC Water's representatives.

-testified he came over to the Church upon receipt of the bill and walked around the facility looking for evidence of wetness and/or visible water.
-He stated that he testified that there is team of members who sanitize the doors, faucets and handles before and after each church services and no team member has reported anything amiss.
+around the facility looking for evidence of wetness and/or visible water.
+He stated that he checked the bathrooms and kitchen and saw nothing amiss.

+handles before and after each church services and no team member has reported anything amiss.